 Full Text English

 As mentioned above, an essential core of scientific literature forms the basis for all scholarly disciplines.
 However, this core is not static — scientific research continues to give rise to specialized fields of studies, and new journals emerge as published research on new topics achieves critical mass.
-Thomson Reuters editors determine if the content of a journal under evaluation will enrich the database or if the topic is already adequately addressed in existing coverage.
+Our editors determine if the content of a journal under evaluation will enrich the database or if the topic is already adequately addressed in existing coverage.

-of the regional journal would be measured more in terms of the specificity of its content.
+We are also interested in excellent regional Journals and are able to include a relatively small proportion of these each year.
+Regional journals often target a local, rather than an international, audience requiring less emphasis on extensive international diversity.
+Citation analyses may also play a different role in the evaluation of regional Journals whose citation impact is characteristically modest.
+Otherwise, the selection criteria for regional journals are the same as for international journals.
+The importance of a regional journal is measured more in terms of the specificity of its content.
 Will it enrich our coverage of a particular subject or provide studies with a specific regional perspective?
 All regional journals selected must be publishing on time, have English-language bibliographic information (title, abstract, keywords), and be peer reviewed.
 Cited references must be in the Roman alphabet.
-For more information on the Thomson Reuters approach to Regional Coverage in recent years read the essay at http://thomsonreuters.com/products_services/science/free/essays/regional_content_expansion_wos/.
+For more information on our approach to regional coverage in recent years read the essay at http://thomsonreuters.com/products_services/science/free/essays/regional_content_expansion_wos/.

-Because Web of Science is a true citation index, all cited references from every item in every journal covered in Web of Science are indexed whether or not the cited work is also covered as a source publication.
-Through these data it is possible to measure the citation impact of journals under evaluation.
+Because Web of Science Core Collection is a true Citation Index, all cited references from every item in every journal covered are indexed whether or not the cited work is also covered as a source publication.
+As a result, the Web of Science Core Collection Journal Selection Process is unique in that our editors have a wealth of citation data available to them.
+Through these data it is possible to measure the citation impact of journals that are still under evaluation.7

 Self-citation rates are also taken into consideration.
 The self-cited rate relates a journal’s self-citations to the number of times it is cited by all journals, including itself.
 For example, journal X was cited 15,000 times by all journals, including the 2,000 times it cited itself.
 Its self-cited rate is 2/15 or 13%.